flowstake/photo-attestation/README.md

 ## Data Storage and Management
 - **Cloud Storage:** Utilize scalable cloud storage solutions (e.g., Firebase) to handle the large volume of media files.
 Ensure the storage system can handle peak loads during events.
+- **IPFS Integration:** Use InterPlanetary File System (IPFS) for decentralized media storage.
+IPFS allows for efficient and distributed storage of media files, ensuring data is accessible and resilient.
+- **Hash-Addressable Content:** Ensure all media files stored in IPFS are hash-addressable, meaning each file is referenced by its unique cryptographic hash.
+This guarantees data immutability and integrity, as any change in the file content will result in a different hash.
 - **Retention Policies:** Define data retention policies to manage the lifecycle of the media files, including how long they will be stored and when they will be archived or deleted.
 - **Access Control:** Implement strict access control measures to ensure that only authorized users can view or manage the attestation files.